nationalarchives/front-end-development-guide/2016/archives-inspire.md

 #### Reviewer comments

 1. HTML5 doc type used with html tag with lang attribute
-2. HTML validates with one warning, but acceptable
+2. HTML validates with three warnings and three errors 2.1 The frameborder attribute on the iframe element is obsolete 2.2 Section laks heading
+  2.3 Bad character < after <
+  2.4 Style used inside <noscript> tags
 3. title and h1 tag present
 4. Source code nicely indented and formated